Using Solo with Mirror Node

 export SOLO_CLUSTER_NAME=solo-cluster

-export SOLO_NAMESPACE=solo-e2e
+export SOLO_NAMESPACE=solo-deployment

 export SOLO_CLUSTER_SETUP_NAMESPACE=solo-cluster-setup